wanxiang-blockchain/2022-Wanxiang-Blockchain-Spring-Hackathon-Dante-Network/src/README.md

-# The SDKs and some of the implementation of the protocol stack have been already open source:
+# Part of the implementation and SDKs of Dante protocol stack have been already open source:

 * SDK source:
     * [SDK ink!]() is implemented in ink!, which is the build-in smart contract of polkadot.